Voted the best veterinary clinic in Iowa City!

 Join our team!
 Explore current openings by clicking here.

-Please Note: We will be closed on Thursday, November 28th in observance of Thanksgiving!
+Please Note: We will be closed on Tuesday, December 24th and Wednesday, December 25th in observance of Christmas!

 Cat Clinic of Iowa City